Marriage Counseling 101: Costs, Benefits and Affordable Alternatives

 What is marriage counseling?

 Marriage counseling is a form of therapy that can help married couples address a variety of different issues and barriers in their relationship.
-Marriage counseling can not only help you and your partner identify the problems in your relationship, but it can also help you work towards addressing these problems.
+Marriage counseling can not only help you and your partner identify the problems in your relationship, but it can also help you work towards addressing and resolving these problems.
 This type of therapy is often focused on conflict resolution and improving your relationship with your partner.

 Marriage counseling is for married couples (obviously) in addition to any couple in a long term partnership.
 Couples that plan to get married soon can also participate in marriage counseling, but this is normally called pre-marital counseling.